gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 ### WaitForFileWriteAccess(path)

-`FileSystem.WaitForFileWriteAccess` method is a subtle, highly-demanded and intricate primitive.
+`FileSystem.WaitForFileWriteAccess` method is a subtle but important primitive.
 It waits for a write access to the specified file.

 Why would anyone want such a method?
 It turns out that a modern OS is a noisy environment that can put your app under sledgehammer.